 Zucchini Muffins

-I love to make zucchini bread, but it’s a little harder to finish off a loaf of bread these days with just the two of us.
-So, today I grated the zucchini and went to work to make these yummy zucchini muffins.
-They are so easy and I’ve missed having the almost free zucchini from my garden.
+I love to make zucchini bread and posted my newsletter about that earlier this month.
+It’s a little more complicated to finish off a loaf these days with just the two of us.
+So, today, I grated the zucchini and went to work to make these yummy zucchini muffins.
+They are so easy, and I’ve missed having the almost free zucchini from my garden.

 Related: Pumpkin Muffin Recipe-2 Ingredients